-The Concerned Kids has adjusted its programming to better align to the realities of our current School Curriculums.
-We now have about 22 scripts categorized under the following headings: Mental Health (intermediate & senior); Bullying Prevention (junior & intermediate); Cyberbullying (senior); Safety Lessons (stranger danger / getting lost / calling 911); Understanding Consent (promoting healthy relationships / respecting personal boundaries); Peer Pressure & Substance Abuse; Vandalism & Graffiti Prevention; Healthy Kids (exercise / nutrition / healthy minds) and Accepting Differences (physical / developmental / understanding autism spectrum disorder).
+The Concerned Kids has adjusted its programming to better align to the realities of our current School Curriculum.
+We now have 23 scripts categorized under the following headings: Mental Health (intermediate & senior); Bullying Prevention (junior & intermediate); Cyberbullying (senior); Safety Lessons (stranger danger / getting lost / calling 911); Understanding Consent (promoting healthy relationships / respecting personal boundaries); Peer Pressure & Substance Abuse; Vandalism & Graffiti Prevention; Healthy Kids (exercise / nutrition / healthy minds) and Accepting Differences (physical / developmental / understanding autism spectrum disorder).

 Charitable Number: 886594191 RR0001